MicrosoftDocs/azure-stack-docs/azure-stack/hci/overview.md

 Azure Stack HCI is a hyperconverged cluster solution that runs virtualized Windows and Linux workloads in a hybrid on-premises environment.
 Azure hybrid services enhance the cluster with capabilities such as cloud-based monitoring, Site Recovery, and VM backups, as well as a central view of all of your Azure Stack HCI deployments in the Azure portal.
 You can manage the cluster with your existing tools including Windows Admin Center, System Center, and PowerShell.

-Previously a hardware-software solution using Windows Server 2019, Azure Stack HCI, version 20H2 is a new operating system now in Public Preview.
-It's derived from Windows Server and intended for on-premises clusters running virtualized workloads, with hybrid-cloud connections built-in.
+Azure Stack HCI, version 20H2 is a new operating system now in Public Preview.
+It's intended for on-premises clusters running virtualized workloads, with hybrid-cloud connections built-in.
 As such, Azure Stack HCI is delivered as an Azure service and billed on an Azure subscription.

 At its core, Azure Stack HCI is a solution that combines the following: